BirthdayResearch/jellyfishsdk/website/docs/introduction.md

 ## What is Jellyfish?

 A collection of TypeScript + JavaScript tools and libraries for DeFi Blockchain developers to build decentralized finance on Bitcoin.
-Consisting of multiple packages with more to be added in the future, this JS library enable developers to develop decentralized applications on top of DeFi Blockchain that are modern, easy to use and easy to test.
+Consisting of multiple packages with more to be added in the future, this JS library enables developers to create decentralized applications on top of DeFi Blockchain that are modern, easy to use and easy to test.

 Written in TypeScript, jellyfish provides first-class citizen support for TypeScript with strongly typed interfaces of DeFi blockchain rpc exchanges.
 Built using modern JavaScript approaches, it emphasises a **future-first developer experience** and backport for compatibility.
-The protocol-agnostic core enable independent communication protocols, allowing vendor-agnostic middleware adaptable to any needs.
+The protocol-agnostic core enables independent communication protocols, allowing vendor-agnostic middleware adaptable to any needs.

 ### Monorepo & packages